CMakePP/CMakePPLang/_sources/features/utilities.rst.txt

 Utilities
 *********

-CMakePP provides the following utility commands:
+The CMakePP language provides the following utility commands:

 - ``cpp_equal`` for checking for equality between two variables
 - ``cpp_serialize`` for serializing a variable into a JSON string